Arizona Can you legally sell food from home in Arizona?

 Cottage Food Law

-Arizona has one of the most successful cottage food programs of any state, with over 10,000 businesses registered as of 2021.
+Arizona has one of the most successful cottage food programs of any state, with ~10,000 businesses registered as of 2024.

 Selling Where can you sell homemade food products?